elmunoz42/aranya-solutions/README.md

 ###New To Do List 3/28/2018:

-1. Move these things from "what we do" page to "about us" page
+1. Move these things from "what we do" page to "about us" page DONE a.
- a.
 Mission
- b.
+ DONE b.
 What Aranya Means (keep that pic)
- c.
+ DONE c.
 Our story

 2. Change/ Add these things to "what we do" page:
-  a.
-Move the Criteria for Partners down after the projects (Use UNDP sust.goals pic)
+  DONE a.
+Move the Criteria for Partners down after the projects (Use UNDP sust.goals pic) DONE b.
-  b.
 Put service array at the top.
-Add in Mindful Movements & Innovation Labs to it
+Add in Mindful Movements & Innovation Labs to it DONE c.
-  c.
 Ethos/ Service above Self - take out bullet points.
 Keep at the bottom of the page.

 3. The "What We do" page should look like this:
 1st - Service array (add mindful movements & Innovation Labs)